OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       It does not refer to the relationship between :term:`key` values for the list elements (that is, "ordered" does not mean "sorted").

+   load factor
+      In :term:`hashing` this is the fraction of the :term:`hash table` :term:`slots <slot>` that contain a record.
+      Hash systems usually try to keep the load factor below 50%.

    locality of reference
       The concept that accesses within a collection of records is not